Items found matching the tag "united kingdom"

 Sunshine is an open pollination hop that has a complicated breeding process by Professor E.R.
 Salmon at Wye College, England, during the 1920s or early 1930s, which may have included some wild American varietals.
 Sunshine and open pollination breeding made it the mother of Comet.

-Target was bred in the 70s, released to the public in 1992 by Wye College.
-The hop has lineage of Northern Brewer and Eastwell Goldings and related to Challenger.
-Has become a widely grown hop.
+Target was bred in the 70s, released to the public in 1972 by Wye College.
+The hop has lineage of Northern Brewer and Eastwell Goldings.
+It is a cousin to Challenger, but more assertive.
+It has become a widely grown hop.
 Typically used to add aroma to English ale and lagers.

 Tolhurst was bred by James Tolhurst of Horsmonden, England in the 1880s.
 No longer grown commercially, it has a high farnesene content but has low yields, poor storage and growth.